prvnlhr/DO.er_mern_pwa/client/src/courseData/coursesMarkDown/javascript/1_javascript_introduction/1_what_is_js.md

 The list is now organized as a nested ordered list, with each version of ECMAScript and its features listed as sub-items.

 To write JavaScript code in Markdown, you can use fenced code blocks.
-In fenced code blocks, you enclose your JavaScript code within three backticks (```) before and after the code.
-Additionally, you can specify the language (e.g., "javascript") to get proper syntax highlighting in Markdown rendering environments that support it.
+In fenced code blocks, you enclose your JavaScript code within three backticks  before and after the code.
+Additionally, you can specify the language to get proper syntax highlighting in Markdown rendering environments that support it.

 Here's an example of a JavaScript merge sort algorithm written in Markdown: